Good Times This Summer!

-The 14th annual Camp Chance was a success!
-Your support enabled us to provide this camping experience for kids whose families are not ordinarily able to afford expensive residential summer camps.
-We returned to Walker Creek Ranch with 59 campers and six alumni counselors-in-training (CIT’s) for the week of July 8–12, 2013.
-In addition, we recruited nine seasoned camp counselors all over the age of 18, who worked in close partnership with CIT’s.
+This summer marked our 18th year and with 122 campers it was also our largest on record!
+Your continued support allows us to provide this camping experience for kids whose families are not ordinarily able to afford expensive residential summer camps.
+We returned to Walker Creek Ranch 122 strong, with 13 alumni counselors-in-training (CIT’s) and 15 seasoned camp counselors for the week of July 10 – 14, 2017.

 And They’re Off!

-Once campers settled into their cabins, met their cabin mates and took swim tests, it was off to the first of many interactive firstresponder activities.
-On Tuesday morning the kids met members of the Marin County Sheriff and San Rafael Police Crime Scene Investigation (CSI) teams who taught the campers how to dust for fingerprints, use a metal detector to sweep the ground for buried coins, and make a mold of footprints.
+Once campers settled into their cabins, met their cabin mates and took swim tests, it was off to the first of many interactive first-responder activities.
+On Tuesday afternoon the kids met members of the Marin County Sheriff and San Rafael Police Crime Scene Investigation (CSI) teams who taught the campers how to dust for fingerprints and make a mold of footprints.
+Later that same day, kids were introduced to Officer Phil Melodia and his K9 partner, Ares, who demonstrated how they work together as a team to catch bad guys and keep citizens safe from crime.
+As focused as Ares can be when he’s working, when the collar’s off he’s just a sweet family pup who loves to be around kids.

 SWAT Team Demo

-San Rafael Police Sergeant Roy Leon, a member of the SRPD SWAT Team, and Deputy Sheriff Domenick Yazzolino of the Marin County Sheriff’s Office Special Response Team (SRT) provided the kids with the popular SWAT presentation on Wednesday morning.
-This team consists of highly trained deputies and police officers who are specially equipped to deal with crisis situations that are beyond the scope of normal patrol operations.
-Campers listened to Sgt.
-Leon and Deputy Yazzolino describe the different types of equipment used, as well as the special training that each member of the team undergoes.
+San Rafael Police Officer Anthony Scalercio and Sergeant Scott Eberle, members of the SRPD SWAT Team, plus members of the Marin County Sheriff’s Office Special Response Team (SRT) provided kids with the ever popular SWAT presentation on Wednesday morning.
+These teams consists of highly trained deputies and police officers who are specially equipped to deal with crisis situations that are beyond the scope of normal patrol operations.
+Campers listened to Officer Scalercio and Sgt.
+Eberle describe the different types of equipment used, as well as the special training that each member of the team undergoes and then they got to try on some of the gear.
+In addition, Hostage Negotiation Team (HNT) member and psychotherapist Rebecca Kuga talked with the kids about the communication skills and tools the HNT uses, in partnership with SWAT, in its efforts to get a barricaded suspect out of a bad situation without harm to anyone.
+She explained that the HNT is often called out first to make contact with the suspect and find a peaceful resolution to a tense and often dangerous situation.

-After lunch, the campers had a visit from Marin County Firefighters assigned to the Hicks Valley Fire Station, which is located between Point Reyes and Petaluma.
-This station provides protection for numerous ranches and is dispatched into Sonoma County routinely as a mutual aid resource.
-Members of the Marin County Search and Rescue Team also presented to the campers.
-They talked about what they do, described the training they receive and displayed some of their gear.
+After lunch, the campers had a visit from the Marin County Firefighters assigned to Hicks Valley Fire Station, which is located between Petaluma and Point Reyes.
+This station provides protection for numerous ranches and is dispatched into Sonoma County routinely as a mutual aid source.
+They also help us prepare for the CHP helicopter landing by watering down the sports field prior to landing.
+The helicopter had perfect conditions for a landing, which always thrills the crowd.

 Life Skills Basics

-The San Rafael Police Youth Services Bureau leads camp kids through interactive small group workshops, focusing on important life skills.
-We’re seeing a rise in the level of stress and generalized anxiety disorders in our juvenile clients, so the YSB interns picked stress management as this year’s topic.
-During the session, kids were encouraged to identify stressors they experience in their lives and learned coping techniques for managing their thoughts and feelings in healthy ways.
+Each year the San Rafael Police Youth Services Bureau team pays attention to the hot topics facing kids at school and in life, and then the team puts together an interactive presentation for the kids at Camp Chance.
+The children are broken up into smaller groups based on age and these workshops focus on important life and coping skills.
+This year we saw a big spike in anxiety and anger in children so the YSB interns put together a great presentation on anger management skills.
+During the session, kids were encouraged to identify stressors they experience in their lives and learned healthy coping techniques for managing their thoughts and feelings in positive ways.

 For many of the campers the day trip to Drake’s Beach at Pt.
 Reyes National Seashore is the first time they have experienced nature and open space unencumbered by buildings or freeways.
 Counselors and peace officers are quick to organize games of catch and football.
 If the surf is cooperating, kids play in the water under the watchful eye of staff.
+Kites are flown and at least one person is buried in the sand.
 The CIT’s help set up and serve a delicious BBQ lunch.
 Everyone works up a hearty appetite and it’s not unusual to see some napping on the beach before another round of games and the late afternoon ride back to Walker Creek Ranch.

 Help Keep the Magic Alive!